OsiriX-Foundation/karnak-docker/profileExample/README.md

 **We strongly recommend to use this profile systematically**

-This profile need this parameters:
+This profile item need this parameters:

 * name
 * codename